 Our Nevada Adoption Lawyer Explains What to Expect

 The amount an adoption is going to cost is a significant factor to almost every family considering adopting a child.
 The short answer is that adoptions costs vary significantly from one to the next.
 Starting in 1995, our Nevada adoption lawyer has been facilitating adoptions and has seen many different situations – each of them unique.
 However, there are some costs that are common to different types of adoptions.
 For example, there are a number of fees such as a passport or visa, which is required during international adoptions.
-Domestic adoptions may include the birth mother’s medical expenses and counseling for the birth family.
+Domestic adoptions may include the birth mother’s medical and living expenses and counseling.
 Below we discuss some of the common costs and ways you may be able to offset some of them.

 What are Some Common Costs I Can Expect?